Chemistry Champions Contest

 - Robin DeClercq

 - Will Shafer

-Are you a younger chemist proud to tell non-scientists what you do or how chemistry works?
-Fancy some extra training in science communications and social media strategy?
-Do you want a chance at a free trip to the 252nd ACS National Meeting in Philadelphia, PA?
+For younger chemists proud to tell non-scientists about research or how chemistry works.
+The top ones will get a chance at a free trip to the 252nd ACS National Meeting in Philadelphia, PA.

 How to enter

 - Shoot a video 3 minutes or less of yourself about your chemistry research OR a chemistry concept you're great at explaining.
 The video must be understandable by non-scientist native English speakers.

 - Upload your video to YouTube

 - Fill out this release form and email a scanned copy along with your video link to firstname.lastname@example.org